gs1/GS1_DigitalLink_Resolver_CE/README.md

 ## Welcome to the GS1 Digital Link Resolver
-### Community Edition v2.1
+### Community Edition v2.2

 Welcome!
 The purpose of this repository is to provide you with the ability to build a complete resolver service that will enable you to enter information about GTINs and other GS1 keys and resolve (that is, redirect) web clients to their appropriate destinations.

-### Version 2.1 Features
+### Version 2.2 Features
-1. UI Upload page can Excel spreadsheets
-2. Code included a validateEntries() function which can be used optionally for you to add your own validation of uploaded entries before publishing.
-3. Comprehensive API with 'batch upload' facility for fast upload of large amounts of data.
+1. URI Template Variables - instead of using static values for qualifiers such as sewrial number, you can use a string value wrapped in curly braces like this: {myvar}.
+See the example in the CSV file resolverdata.csv in the 'Example Files To Upload'
+2. Simplified linktype=all JSON document
+3. New linktype=linkset JSON document
+3. Massively reduced container image sizes.
+Using the latest version of Node and NPM with its updated packages, we can now run most of the service in the tiny Alpine Linux containers.
+4. Better access to SQL via pooling - this makes better use of cloud-based databases such as SQL Azure (as well as dedicated databases)
-4. Lots of optimizations, enhancements and security improvements.
+5. Lots of optimizations, enhancements and security improvements.
-5. Inclusion of Python Accounts Administration script program to help you set up accounts and get your Resolver on the air (Python v3.7+ and 'pip install dotmap' required).

-<b><i>UPDATE: Kubernetes compatible!
-Head to the bottom of this README.md file for more info</i></b>
+6. Optimised for working in Kubernetes clusters - tested on DigitalOcean and Microsoft Azure Kubernetes offerings.

-This repository consists of six applications which work together to provide the resolving service:
+This repository consists of seven applications which work together to provide the resolving service:
 <table border="1">
 <tr><th>Folder Name</th><th>Project</th></tr>
 <tr><td>resolver_data_entry_server</td><td>The Data Entry service <b>dataentry-web-server</b> consisting of an API that provides controlled access to Create, Read, Update and Delete (CRUD) operations on resolver records, along with